 Instructions

-You can serve immediately or let cool in the fridge for half an hour before serving.
+- You can serve it immediately, but I prefer to let it cool in the fridge for half an hour before serving.

 Notes